jwisemanca/biReports/webelements/readme.md

 ## Notes

-1. This is currently a beta / test version for CR 2020 & SAP BI 4.3 and the last update is June 12 2023.
+1. This is currently a test version for CR 2020 & SAP BI 4.3 and the last update is June 30 2023.
 1. Please thoroughly test on a development environment before adding to any production reports.
-1. You can download the [latest beta version of webElements here.](https://github.com/jwisemanca/biReports/raw/master/webelements/webElements433_20230612.rpt)
+1. You can download the [latest beta version of webElements here.](https://github.com/jwisemanca/biReports/raw/master/webelements/webElements433_20230630.rpt)
 3. Pass-through HTML needs to be activated in the SAP BI / BOBJ Enterprise environment.
 The steps to do this are [here](/webelements/admin/passthroughhtml.md).
 4. A User Guide (which is being updated) is available [here.](/webelements/webElements%20User%20Guide%20433.pdf)
 <br>